scottcorgan/Injector/README.md

 var app = new Injector('OurApplication', {

-    // This is the directory where are modules will live
+    // These are the directories where are modules will live

+    directory: [
-    directory: path.join(__dirname, 'modules'), // this would be ./modules
+        path.join(__dirname, 'modules'), // this would be ./modules path.join(__dirname, 'testing') // this would be ./testing ],

     // This is an array of all directories to ignore